JBdesign53/docker-compose-dev/README.md

 * Which files to serve
 * PHP version

+The easiest way to do this is to copy an existing vhosts entry (for the PHP version you want to use) and paste it at the end of the vhosts file.
+Then update this entry with the new path and domain details.

 **TODO**

 ### Modify hosts file

 Add a new entry in your vhosts file to access your website/domain locally.

 ```
 127.0.0.1  loc.domain.com